 (La=left hand index finger, Rb=right hand middle finger)

-However, before following any letter charts, both braiders should learn how to cooperate in making the underlying two-layer 10-loop braid.
-It will really help if the braiding moves are automatic before you add in the complication of following a chart, which is a row-by-row process of turning different loops in each row, before doing the braiding moves.
+Before following any letter charts, both braiders should learn how to make the underlying two-layer 10-loop braid, working together as a team.
+Following a chart is a row-by-row process of turning different loops in each row, before doing the braiding moves.

 The chart doesn’t actually tell you “turn this loop”.
-In each row, it just shows DARK or LIGHT for the index and middle fingers of both hands of both braiders.
+In each row, it just shows DARK or LIGHT for the index and middle fingers of both hands.
 If the chart shows DARK for the left braider’s left index finger, that’s the color that should be uppermost.
 If the dark shank already is uppermost on that finger, then no turn is needed for that loop.
 But if that loop’s LIGHT shank is uppermost, then the braider does turn it, to make the dark shank come up and the light shank drop down.
 There are two loops on each hand that each braider must check against the chart, and turn or not turn on the fingers, before doing each row of braiding.
-The two braiders will not (necessarily) turn the same loops.
-Each braider needs to check the chart and then check their own loops to see if any need to be turned before braiding that row.
+The two braiders may or may not turn the same loops.
+Each braider needs to check their half of the chart against their own loops to see if any need to be turned, before doing the braiding braiding moves for that row.

-Sadly, you will find that the color changes you make in any row of braiding don’t become visible in the braid until after a few more rows get braided in.
-This means that once you notice a mistake, it requires unbraiding more than one row to go back and correct it.
-To begin with, just expect that there will be mistakes in your first practice braids.
-Later, after you are more used to the moves, do practice unbraiding, because when braiding an inscription, it is well worth the annoyance of unbraiding, rather than having to start all over again when a tiny mistake renders a letter illegible.
-Unbraiding means reversing the loop movements to undo the braid, it doesn’t mean dropping the loops and trying to pick them out of the braid (will not work!)
+Sadly, you will find that the color changes you make don’t become visible in the braid until after a few more rows get braided in.
+This means that by the time you notice a mistake, you’ll probably need to unbraid more than one row to go back and correct it.
+To start with, just accept mistakes in your first practice braids.
+Practice unbraiding later on though, because it’s well worth the annoyance of unbraiding, rather than having to start all over again because of one mistake.
+‘Unbraiding’ means reversing the loop movements to undo the braid, it doesn’t mean dropping the loops and trying to pick them out of the braid (will not work!)
 There’s a bit of a learning curve, but unbraiding is not rocket science – Kumihimo braiders do it all the time, and it’s just as useful for loop braiding.

 I call this type of color patterning “pick-up,” and have a series of posts and tutorials on it in simpler braids than the letterbraids (click on Pickup in my upper menu, or under the 3 lines on a small screen).
 Pick-up requires using bicolor loops, and exchanging those two colors between the two layers of a braid, to creates patterns in opposite colors on the two sides of the braid.
 The letters show (backwards, though!) in the opposite dark-light configuration on the back of any of the letterbraids.